miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 ### Sidebar
 Increase the reward by 2 RP for each Companion you have.
 When finished with the quest and you return to your time, each companion will be waiting for you, only having 1 minute intervals between when each reappeared, less than 30 min since you all vanished.

---- BOBBY TABLE ---
+## Quest: Witches 'N Inquisition
-WITCHES 'N INQUISITION
+- Slot: Epic
-Epic (Hawthorne)
+- Faction: Hawthorne

-Threat 10
+- Threat: 10
-Conflict 9
+- Conflict: 9
-Reward 6
+- Reward: 6

 Hawthorne is running a special event established by the First Witch founder of the academy.
 Only the top 5 best students are allowed to participate, each will undergo a ritual that sends them to a different aetheric sphere- the same that the First Witch came from at the founding of Hawthorne.
 This is an alternate reality where the rules are different.
 You will keep only your racial abilities and 1 magic at rank 3, otherwise: Play Witches 'n Inquisition as normal.
 During which time you'll go through 10 years of conflict and hardships.
 If you have Laura or Hannah as companions, they might qualify as well, and join you as allies within. https://imgur.com/a/nC89lbq